L. J. Greenberg: First World War

 At this point, Weizmann made an interesting discovery: he found it was possible to extract acetate, needed to produce dynamite, from chestnuts.
 As the British war effort was almost at a standstill for the lack of acetate, Weizmann's discovery assumed capital importance.
 The Prime Minister, David Lloyd George, is said to have offered Weizmann anything to show his gratitude.
 According to legend, Weizmann is said to have replied: "All I want is a homeland for my people".
 Greenberg, at the same time, was asked: "What can we do to bring American opinion back to supporting Britain?".
 Greenberg answered: "Give the Jewish people the homeland they have been dreaming of for 2,000 years!".
 They also asked Greenberg what to do to win back Russian opinion and got the same reply.

 Greenberg was present at an important meeting with Sir Mark Sykes on Sunday 28 January 1917, when the government unequivocally backed military action.
-Just as Allenby's army set out from Cairo to conquer Palestine, the British Government issued a statement by the Foreign Secretary, Arthur James Balfour, offering a Jewish national home in Palestine.
+Just as Allenby's army set out from Cairo to conquer Palestine, the British Government issued a statement by the Foreign Secretary, Arthur Balfour, offering a Jewish national home in Palestine.
 After the Balfour Declaration of 1917, Greenberg still kept on sniping at Weizmann, writing, for example, that Weizmann should have demanded "a Jewish state" rather than a mere "national home" and complaining that Palestine meant "both sides of the Jordan river".
 That row only ended when Greenberg died in 1931.
 Greenberg did not live to see the declaration of independent Israel.
 Greenberg had long subscribed to the intellectual Zionist Theory that Jews were naturally homeless people, perpetually in search of salvation.
 This came in the form of Britain's promise of assistance, but anti-Zionist moderates suffered from the different parameters to the revolutionaries.
 Lucien Wolf and the Conjoint Committee had tried to limit damage to their cause, but a statement in The Times of 24 May 1917 revealed the extent of the split in Jewry about Zionist ambitions.
 Lord Walter Rothschild and Zionist leader, Chaim Weizmann quickly issued rebuttals, that did harm to The Jewish Chronicle's claim to be a voice for Anglo-Jewry.
 Greenberg remained a moderating influence, but the Great War changed forever relations within British Jewry.
 Jibes that he was adopting an English-style manifesto commitment were designs upon integrity.
 The public debate amongst obsessive secrecy crystallized nationalism, militarism, and the launch of a regiment abroad.